- Also called the Indian tiger or the Royal Bengal tiger (P. t. tigris), this subspecies of tiger lives in the Indian

 The tiger (Panthera tigris) is one of the most magnificent and awe-inspiring wild animals living today.
-A tiger is regarded as a charismatic megafauna and an apex predator and is classified in the genus Panthera.
+A tiger is regarded as a charismatic megafauna as an apex predator and is classified in the genus Panthera.
 Tigers are territorial and generally solitary in nature.
 Tigers once roamed across Asia from Turkey to Eastern Siberia as well as across large parts of South and Southeast Asia.

-The global tiger population has drastically plummeted to between 3,062 and 3,948 individuals from a possible 100,000 at the beginning of the 20th century.
-Habitat destruction, habitat fragmentation, reduced food sources, poaching for skin, bones, and other body parts are some of the factors that are responsible for such decline in tiger numbers.
+The global tiger population has plummeted drastically to between 3,062 and 3,948 individuals from a possible 100,000 at the beginning of the 20th century.
+Habitat destruction, habitat fragmentation, reduced food sources, poaching for skin, bones, and other body parts are some of the factors that are responsible for such a decline in tiger numbers.
 There are ten recognized subspecies of tigers.
 One among these ten subspecies, the Trinil became extinct in prehistoric times.
-Three subspecies of tiger, the Bali tiger, the Caspian tiger, and the Javan tiger which survived to the mid-20th century, are considered to be extinct now.
+Three subspecies of tiger, the Bali tiger, the Caspian tiger, and the Javan tiger, which survived to the mid-20th century, are considered to be extinct now.
 The other six tiger subspecies struggling to survive in the wild today include the Bengal tiger, the Indochinese tiger, the Siberian tiger, the South China tiger, the Malayan tiger, and the Sumatran tiger.

 7. Extinct Subpecies Of Tigers

 The Bali tiger (P. t. balica), the Caspian tiger (P. t. virgata), and the Javan tiger (P. t. sondaica) are the three subspecies of tigers that are now extinct.
-The Bali tiger was found in the island of Bali and the last tiger of this subspecies is believed to have been killed on September 27, 1937.
+The Bali tiger was found on the island of Bali and the last tiger of this subspecies is believed to have been killed on September 27, 1937.
 The Caspian tiger was found through Central Asia into Xinjiang’s Takla-Makan desert.
-It has been recorded to exist in the wild till the early 1970’s.
-The Javan tiger was found in the island of Java till the mid-1970’s and was larger than the Bali tigers.
-Since the 1990’s, no wild sightings of this tiger has been recorded.
+It has been recorded to exist in the wild till the early 1970s.
+The Javan tiger was found on the island of Java till the mid-1970s and was larger than the Bali tigers.
+Since the 1990s, no wild sightings of this tiger has been recorded.

 6. Sumatran Tiger